 The Complete Guide to Hiking Kinsa Cocha Three Lakes | Pisac, Peru

-One of the best off-the-beaten-path activities you can do in the Cusco region is the hike around Kinsa Cocha.
-About 45 minutes outside of Pisac in the Sacred Valley are the stunning three lakes of Kinsa Cocha, which in Quechua literally means “three lakes”.
-A winding taxi ride up into the mountains will take you to landscapes that you wouldn’t believe are so close to Cusco.
-The scenery felt like what you would stumble upon in Iceland or Norway.
+One of the best off-the-beaten-path activities you can do in the Cusco region is the hike around the Kinsa Cocha.
+About 45 minutes outside of Pisac in the Sacred Valley are the stunning three lakes of Kinsa Cocha.
+In the Quechua language, Kinsa Cocha literally means “three lakes”.
+Creative, right?
+Anyway, the name truly undersells the beauty of this lesser-traversed destination.
+A winding ride up into the mountains will take you to landscapes that you wouldn’t believe are so close to Cusco.
+The dramatic scenery around Kinsa Cocha felt like something you would stumble upon in Iceland or Norway.
 This definitely couldn’t be in Peru, right?

 But it is, and it is worth the visit.
 I went into the adventure with an open-mind, feeling that I had exhausted pretty much everything to do in the Cusco region.
 I just needed to stretch my legs and would be okay with however whelming the scenery was.
 Thankfully, the beauty of Peru never ceases to amaze me.
 The visit to Kinsa Cocha is absolutely worth it if you are in the area.
 Here’s everything you need to know about this hidden gem of Peru.